7 Top OpenPhone Alternatives to Try in 2025

 You can read them, forward them, or save them for later.
 It makes staying on top of missed calls easier, especially when you’re busy or on the go.

-Sometimes, you need to listen back to a conversation, maybe for training, maybe to settle a customer issue.
+Sometimes, you need to listen back to a conversation, whether it’s for training or to settle a customer issue.
 Talkroute makes that simple with automatic call recording.

 Whether your team uses Mac, Windows, Linux, Android, iOS, or just a browser, Talkroute works everywhere.
-You don’t have to worry about device limits or clunky software.
+You don’t have to worry about device limits or clunky software slowing people down.

 Try the OpenPhone alternative built for growing businesses.
 Start your free trial with Talkroute now!